khaleel737/khaleel737.github.io/content/blog/minimizing-sql-dag-runtime.md

 Also not bad.

 I'm not sure how much of these suggestions I'll implement.
 But now at least I know where to focus my efforts.
 I hope this blog post will inspire you to do the same!

+_Part of the reason I'm posting this half-baked solution is to manifest Cunningham's Law.
+If you have a better solution, please let me know! 🙏_